 - According to the definition of congruent angles "For any two angles to be congruent, they need to be of the same measurement."

-Check out these interesting articles to know more about congruent angles and its related topics.
+Check these interesting articles related to congruent angles definition.

 Example 1: Find the measurement of angle f.